Bleach (manga): Critical reception

 Deb Aoki from About.com named the series the "Best Continuing Shōnen Manga of 2007", along with Eyeshield 21, praising the "compelling stories, dazzling action sequences and great character development".
 She also placed the title on her list of "Top 10 Shōnen Manga Must-Reads".
 The artwork and the character designs received a positive response from IGN's A.E.
 Sparrow.
 He also commented on the series' ability to handle multiple minor character plotlines simultaneously, which he considered a point of appeal, in response to fans' claims concerning a "lack of a story" in Bleach.
 Leroy Douresseaux from Comic Book Bin agreed with Sparrow in the number of storylines, but also praised the fighting scenes finding them comparable to the ones of popular films.
 Contrarily, Mania reviewer Jarred Pine criticized the series as being plagued with stereotypes from the genre.
-He felt it was a rough start for the series with unimpressive battles, overused gags, and a poor introduction for central character Ichigo that caused him to come across "as a frowning punk" whose one good trait is his desire to protect.
+He felt it was a rough start for the series with unimpressive battles, overused gags, and a poor introduction to the central character Ichigo, that caused him to come across "as a frowning punk" with one good trait: his desire to protect.
 Despite this, Pine notes that he loved the series, particularly its quirky, lovable characters.
 Jason Thompson said he was no longer able to take Bleach seriously after it introduced villains Ulquiorra and Yammy in a scene precisely mirroring Vegeta and Nappa's arrival in Dragon Ball Z, but acknowledged it was likely intended as a deliberate homage.
-He also said Kubo was able to avoid the worst artistic failings typical in series which indulge in superpowered combat, but that the battle scenes were still sometimes difficult to follow.
+He also said Kubo was able to avoid the worst artistic failings typical in series that indulge in superpowered combat, but that the battle scenes were still sometimes difficult to follow.